braithicus/2810ICT-Project-Management-Assignment/Project Plan.md

 Please Describe what you have accomplished in this group project.

 -  s5398289, William-Joseph Simons
-   -  Project Objectives, Stakeholders, Scope, Problem Background
+   -  Accomplishments: Project Objectives, Stakeholders, Scope, Problem Background
--  s222222, Full name
+-  s5265839, Ben Lange
    -  Accomplishments: Describe what you have completed or achieved
 -  s5264208, Braith Lee
    -  Accomplishments: Describe what you have completed or achieved